richardsun-voyager/PersonalActivityClassification/MachineLearningProject1.md

 ##Select the model
 1.Select the predictors
 According to Qualitative Activity Recognition of Weight Lifting Exercises, they selected 17 features based on backtracking.
-In my opinion, these variables are statistical values , they are derived features, as they have been discussed, we'd better explore the original features,test how those original variables work on predictions.
+In my opinion, these variables are statistical values , they are derived features, as they have been discussed by that paper, we'd better try another way, to explore the original features,test how those original variables work on predictions.There are many methods such as forward, backward, shrinkage for selecting predictors, allowing for the calculation capability of my laptop, we make use all these predictors at first.

 ```r
 starts<-c("total","var","std","kurtosis","avg","skewness","max","min","amplitude")